 Toward 16.00 hrs. the Germans get aboard [and] drive off in the direction of Mureils.
 Half an hour later a fusillade serves to announce their return to Châteauneuf-d’Isère.
 Panic reigns.
 Some people hiding in P. Graillat’s café get away and think they’ll hide in a nearby wheatfield.
 Unfortunately they’re spotted, guns crackle and grenades rain down on them.
 Search: no touching the dead; promise to come back in the evening; everything is put in place to terrorise the population.
 The Boches finally disappear and we can count the victims.
 There are five dead to mourn [the youngest of whom was 14].
 Their funerals will take place on Sunday 16 July in the midst of a huge crowd.
 Three wounded are retrieved … gravely injured.

-So far, I have not been able to establish how or when Cöster was rescued but he may have been among the prisoners from the Saint-Chapelle camp turned loose by “Hervieux” (Commandant François Huet) as the Maquis retreated on 22 July.
-It was almost certainly Cöster that Uffz.
-Walter Lang was referring to when later recalling how: “One fellow who had just escaped from the Partisans and come back to the Staffel crashed the following day …” Cöster died on 7 August (see below) so if Lang was speaking literally, he had returned on the 6th.
+Word of the pilot’s capture and the ensuing reprisals evidently circulated widely at the time for it featured in Swiss newspapers including La Gazette de Lausanne on 7 August.
+Cöster returned from captivity on 24 July, so was in all probability among the prisoners from the Saint-Chapelle camp turned loose by “Hervieux” (Commandant François Huet) as the Vercors insurgents’ situation deteriorated on the 22nd.
+It was almost certainly Cöster to whom Uffz.
+Walter Lang was referring when he later recalled how: “One fellow who had just escaped from the Partisans and come back to the Staffel crashed the following day …” Cöster died on 7 August (see below) so if Lang was speaking literally, he had returned on the 6th.